samdfonseca/gosmiles/NOTES.md

 - Program only needs to handle straight-chain and branched alkanes, i.e. no cyclic
   - Need to be able to identify longest straight-chain (LSC).
   - Need to be able to identify where in LSC the branch occurs.

+## Parsing
+- Since we are only handling straight-chain and branched alkanes, we can use a tree data structure as a parse target